DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Beyond these plains lies the Yurun country.
 Thee know this much, right?"

 "That's right.
-Still again quite a depressing scenery..."
+Once again quite a depressing scenery..."

 Ashlan answered from the driver's seat.
 As Kai's arm was wounded in the battle with the Behemoth, right now he assumed the driving role.

 "I thought I got tired of this maze of big trees, now it is just plains with weed all the way."

 "Right so.
-Having nothing instead makes makes you suspicious too, right..."
+Having nothing around instead makes it suspicious, right..."

 Sitting on the passenger seat, Saki was anxiously looking with her binoculars through a window.